james-york/james-york.github.io/_posts/2020-05-01-tobias-staaby.md

 ## 👨‍🏫 Profile

 I've taught Norwegian language and literature, history and religious studies at Nordahl Grieg high school in Bergen, Norway for the past eight years.
-I'm currently doing writing my dissertation on how teachers at my school use The Walking Dead by Telltale Games as a tool for dialogue and discussion when teaching moral philosophy.
+I'm currently writing my dissertation on how teachers at my school use The Walking Dead by Telltale Games as a tool for dialogue and discussion when teaching moral philosophy.

 ## 🧪 Research connections